'Clearly White' Pixel 4a 5G now available unlocked for $499 - 9to5Google

 Besides the “Clearly White” rear polycarbonate casing, there is a mint green power button on this Pixel 4a 5G.
 The almost uniform frame — thicker bottom edge — surrounding the 6.2-inch screen remains black for a subtle two-tone look that somewhat distinguishes this budget phone and gives buyers more choice in the looks department.

 Compared to the Verizon model, it drops the mmWave radio and is $100 cheaper as a result.
-As of late Wednesday evening/early Thursday morning, B&H is first to open orders at $459 until January 31st.
+As of late Wednesday evening/early Thursday morning, B&H and Amazon already have orders open at $459 until January 31st.

-The Google Store should follow tomorrow, while we’re still waiting to learn more about international availability.

 The Pixel 4a 5G is powered by a Snapdragon 765G with 6GB of RAM and 3,800mAh battery.
 It’s the same processor as the Pixel 5, but takes after the Pixel 4a in the RAM department.
 The most important similarity to the flagship is the dual-lens setup of a 12.2MP rear camera and 16MP ultrawide.
 The 3.5mm headphone jack is another key component, while there’s no wireless charging or IP waterproofing.

-Note: Update: The Pixel 4a 5G is now available unlocked and in Clearly White on the Google Store.
-Orders placed today arrive as early as the end of this week.
-It’s not currently on Google Fi, which is running a separate deal, while this particular model appears to only be in the US right now.